Project reference: 2023.15616.PEX (on going); EXPL/ART-DAQ/1347/2021 (finished)

 Filigree is a technique to manufacture jewelery objects of great cultural tradition in certain regions of Portugal.
 In this context, it should be noted that, in addition to the perspective of scientific intervention proposed with this project, it is important to preserve cultural heritage, as well as to promote cultural and social development, with repercussions in the medium and long term in the country, especially in the municipalities where the industry still prevails.
 Economic issues are also relevant to the sector ́s survival that it is not possible to ignore.
 The proposed project aims to disseminate and share the knowledge of ancient filigree art, an inheritance passed down through generations, in an attempt to ensure its continuity, in an innovative perspective of combining it with medical devices that can be converted to jewels.
 This new innovative perspective opens a new path for the use of filigree that can add its share to the sustainable development of the “filigree” regions.
 In this way, the objective is to foster the revitalization of the craft of filigree and promote the awareness of stakeholders and political power in the defence of cultural heritage, fostering regional cooperation, in an era of globalization that threatens the cultural identity of communities.

-Plan and Methods
+a Plan and Methods (on going)

 The proposed exploratory project aims only part of a more ambitious project of multifactorial dimensions including scientific areas such as art, design, medicine, materials and technology, psychology and sociology.
 The art, design, psychology and sociological dimensions of the proposal, has been significantly studied by Olga Noronha in her doctoral thesis – What extent can jewellery, science and technology come together in relation to the human body?
 Her research gathers public reflection on the work to evaluate the way it is read and is meaningful in different contexts.
 In order to understand how the work contributes and provokes traction, the practice has been made public in numerous contexts (viz. art galleries, a fashion show and several engineering and medical conferences).
 This allowed Olga to advance the understanding/meaning of the work by different communities of practice, which ultimately gave rise to discussions on new directions of social rituals and on the merging of aesthetics and ethics.